michael6gledhill/cyberpatriot-runbook/docs/pi-setup.md

 docker compose up -d
 ```

-## 2. Run Alembic Migrations from a Local Computer
-On your local computer (not on the Pi), clone the repository and configure the `DATABASE_URL` to point to the Pi.
+## Step 3: Prepare the Database (from your computer)
+On your local computer, we will create the tables.
+Do this once.

+1) Download the app code:

 ```bash
 git clone https://github.com/michael6gledhill/cyberpatriot-runbook.git